ablaamim/Piscine-42/Piscine_C/README.md

 ### QUICK AND DIRTY GUIDE TO C:

-Here is a where to start besides the intranet videos which are far way too important to watch.
+Here is a where to start, besides the intranet are important to watch..
 -----> https://courses.cs.washington.edu/courses/cse351/16wi/sections/1/Cheatsheet-c.pdf

 ### C Data Types: